drinzunza/shared_ch55/git_github_cheat_sheet.md

 Git is a **Version Control System (VCS)** that lets you:

-* Save snapshots of your project over time
+* Save snapshots of your project over time!
 * Reference any past version
 * Experiment safely using branches